 # 🎯 MCP Feedback Collector

-A modern MCP feedback collector based on Node.js, supporting AI work reports and user feedback collection.
+A modern Node.js-based MCP feedback collector that supports AI work reports and user feedback collection.

 ## ✨ Features

-- 🎨 **Modern Interface**: Web interface styled in VS Code dark theme
+- 🎨 **Modern Interface**: VS Code dark theme style web interface

-- 🔧 **MCP Integration**: Fully supports Model Context Protocol
+- 🔧 **MCP Integration**: Full support for Model Context Protocol

-- 💬 **AI Conversation Feature**: Integrated AI assistant, supporting text and image conversations
+- 💬 **AI Dialogue Function**: Integrated AI assistant, supports text and image conversations

-- 🖼️ **Image Support**: Complete functionality for image upload, processing, and display
+- 🖼️ **Image Support**: Complete image upload, processing, and display functions

-- 📄 **Image to Text**: AI intelligent image description to enhance client compatibility
+- 📄 **Image-to-Text**: AI-powered intelligent image description, improving client compatibility

-- ⚡ **High Performance**: Addresses stability issues present in the Python version
+- ⚡ **High Performance**: Solves the stability issues of the Python version

 ### YouTube: https://youtu.be/Osr1OSMgzlg